in-toto/scai-demos/README.md

 in-toto compatible SCAI metadata, as well as example use cases for SCAI in [examples](examples/).

-This repo also contains [JSON schema](schema/) that can be used in conjunction with other software supply chain metadata.

 The official [SCAI specification] is hosted under the [in-toto Attestation Framework] as an attestation predicate.